PS5 and Xbox Series X scalpers destroying restocks — what to do now

 As frustrating as it can be to find an PS5, Xbox Series X or Series S, we suggest you avoid buying a console from these scalpers or other resellers.
 Even if some of them are legitimate, paying higher than the retail price for the new consoles when they are still in their early days and have various bugs to squash and optimizations to apply, isn’t a smart move.

-If you want to secure a PS5 then check out our where to buy PS5 article.
+If you want to secure a PS5 for the right price, then check out our where to buy PS5 article.
 And for Microsoft's console, take a look at our where to buy Xbox Series X hub.
-Those should put you in with a better chance of getting one of the consoles for a fair price.

 We also appreciate that it can be tricky to stave off the desire for a new gaming console.
 But if you can hold out until 2021, both Microsoft and Sony should have more consoles available, as well as more exclusive games; Halo Infinite and Horizon Forbidden West are both expected to arrive next year.
 By then, many more current games will also be optimized for the new consoles, too.